TartuNLP/grammar-worker/README.md

           Longer requests will return validation errors.

 - Optional runtime flags (the `COMMAND` option):
+    - `--gec-model-config` - path to the GEC model config file.
+Compatible sample files are included in the `models/` directory and the format is described in `models/README.md`.
-    - `--model-config` - path to the model config file (`models/config.yaml` by default).
-The default file is included in images that already include models.
-Compatible sample files are included in the `models/` directory and the format is described in [`models/README.md`](https://github.com/TartuNLP/grammar-worker/tree/main/models)).
+    - `--spell-model-config` - path to the spell-checking model config file.
+Compatible sample files are included in the `models/` directory and the format is described in `models/README.md`.
     - `--log-config` - path to logging config files (`logging/logging.ini` by default), `logging/debug.ini` can be used for debug-level logging
     - `--port` - port of the healthcheck probes (`8000` by default):